 You may not receive benefits for any day for which you receive pay.
 This includes railroad and nonrailroad wages, salary, pay for time lost, pay while sick, dismissal allowances, most wage guaranty payments, scheduled vacation pay, holiday pay, military reservist pay, earnings from self-employment, or pay for work performed other than subsidiary remuneration.
+If you are receiving a military service pension or benefits under any social insurance law for days in which you are entitled to benefits under the RUIA, railroad unemployment or sickness benefits are payable only to the extent to which they exceed the other payments for those days.
+In many cases, the amount of a military service pension precludes the payment of unemployment or sickness benefits by the RRB.

 Also, an earnings test is applied to unemployment claims.
 If a claimant's earnings for days worked, and/or days of vacation or paid leave, in a 14-day registration period are more than a certain indexed amount, no benefits are payable for any days of unemployment in that period.
-(UB-9 pages 4-6)
+(UB-9 pages 4-6, 11)